Sourdough Sugar Cookies

 Ingredients

-• 227 g unsalted butter softened (1 cup/2 sticks)
+• 227 g unsalted butter (1 cup/2 sticks) softened

-• 164 g vegetable oil or other neutral-flavored oil (¾ cup)
+• 164 g vegetable oil (or neutral oil like canola oil) (¾ cup)

 • 250 g granulated sugar (1 ¼ cups)